jainoshika/Google-Solutions-Challenge-2025/README.md

 ## 📈 Impact & Future Vision

-ATHLEAD is not just an app—it's a mission to transform sports development by:
+ATHLEAD is not just a platform —it's a mission to transform sports development by:

 - Increasing participation from underrepresented communities by 30%
 - Reducing career-ending injuries through early detection and proper recovery